apexfarm/ApexTestKit/README.md

 ### 1. ATKWizard Class

-All examples below can be successfully run from test class ATKWizardTest in a clean Salesforce CRM organization.
-If validation rules are added to certain sObjects, the test class has to be twisted.
+All examples below can be successfully run from SampleTest.cls in a clean Salesforce CRM organization.
+If validation rules were added to certain CRM standard sObjects, the test class could be failed.

 #### 1.1 One to Many